ajatdarojat45/mongoloquent/README.md

 const user = await User.where("_id", "65ab7e3d05d58a1ad246ee87").first();
 ```

+Also, you can pass a column name to select specific columns.

 ```js
 import User from "./yourPath/User";

 const user = await User.where("_id", "65ab7e3d05d58a1ad246ee87").first("name");
 ```

+Or pass list a column names to select some columns.

 ```js
 import User from "./yourPath/User";